When you have

-Sometimes a pregnant woman can get diabetes during her pregnancy.
-This is called gestational diabetes .
-Blood sugar levels are checked regularly during the pregnancy to keep levels within a target range.
+Sometimes a woman can get diabetes during pregnancy.
+This is called

 Complications of high blood sugar can cause serious problems, including coma and death.
 Over time, high blood sugar can damage your eyes, heart, kidneys, blood vessels, and nerves.

-If your doctor thinks you have low blood sugar levels but you are not having symptoms, he or she may ask you to check your blood sugar more often.
-Your doctor may ask you to check your blood sugar in the middle of the night or to do a 3-day test using a continuous glucose monitor .
+If your doctor thinks you have low blood sugar levels but you aren't having symptoms, your doctor may ask you to check your blood sugar more often.
+You may need to check your blood sugar in the middle of the night.
+Or you may need to do a 3-day test using a

 Health Tools help you make wise health decisions or take action to improve your health.

 Many things can affect how your body responds to a symptom and what kind of care you may need.
 These include:

 You have answered all the questions.
 Based on your answers, you may be able to take care of this problem at home.

 Symptoms of serious illness in a baby may include the following: